qbeyond/terraform-google-landing-zone/prerequisites/README.md

 Login via gcloud auth application-default login.
 Provide values for the following variables in your Terraform configuration:
 billing_project: the ID of the billing project to associate with the resources created by this module.
-organization_id: the ID of the organization that will contain the groups created by this module.
+organization_domain: the ID of the organization that will contain the groups created by this module.
-domain: the domain name to use for the group email addresses.

 ## Usage
 You can use this module in your Terraform configuration as follows: